wonchan-choi/wonchan-choi.github.io/_projects/mdlaug.md

 ---
-layout: project
+layout: page
-title: mDLAUG
+title: Mobile Digital Library Accessibility and Usability Guidelines (mDLAUG)
-description: Mobile Digital Library Accessibility and Usability Guidelines
+description: Funded by the Institute of Museum and Library Sercives (IMLS)  to develop guidelines for building digitial libraries for blind and visually impaired users.
+2022–2024 ($695,631)
 img: assets/img/mdlaug.jpeg
 importance: 1
 category: Ongoing